smartface/sf-component-calendar/README.md

 **Calendar**
   - text: Object.<LangEnum, string>
-  - availableLangs: String - Comma seperated languages string.
+  - availableLangs: string - Comma seperated languages string.
 For example: "en,tr".
 It also includes not-available langs with "~" operator for example "~de,~ar".

 **LangEnum**
   - en
   - ar
   - tr

 Includes all supported languages shorts like above.

   - ~en
   - ~ar

 And includes not-include languages.

   - \*

 And includes all languages operator.

 **CalendarEnum**